Idukki

 Why does it work?

-UGC answers the question every shopper silently asks: "will this work for *me*?"
-Studio images answer "what does the product look like?", a different question.
-The conversion delta comes from closing that gap.
-The behavioural-economic mechanism is detailed in social proof psychology.
+UGC answers the question every shopper is silently asking: "will this work for *me*?"
+Studio images answer a different question, "what does the product look like?", and then leave the shopper to bridge the gap alone.
+The conversion lift is the sound of that gap closing.
+The behavioural mechanism underneath it is in social proof psychology.

 How to apply this on your store